orlox/stars_2024_2025/docs/src/8_SE_codes.md

 The method under these assumptions is particularly suitable to compute stellar models during the core-hydrogen burning stage, and the outcome gives us what we call **standard models**.
 In reality more complex, state-of-the-art stellar evolution codes, like MESA, solve the full set with mixing terms, and are able to treat all the stages of the evolution.

 #### From PDEs to ODEs
 With the above simplifications, we got rid of all the time derivatives in the equations 1-4.
 Therefore, we are not dealing anymore with a system of partial differential equations, but with a system of **ordinary** differential equations.
-AS a result, we can write the 4 equations in this way
+As a result, we can write the 4 equations in this way

 $$\dfrac{dy_i}{dm}=f_i(y_1,y_2,y_3,y_4)\hspace{1cm}\mathrm{with}\hspace{0.5cm}i=1,2,3,4$$
 where we have called $y_1=r$, $y_2=P$, $y_3=T$ and $y_4=L$.